Tristyla alboplagiata Smith, 1893

 Habitat

-This species has been found on very dry sagebrush steppe at low elevations in southeastern Oregon, but little information is presently available regarding habitat preferences of this species.
+This species has been found on very dry sagebrush steppe at low elevations in southeastern Oregon.
+One of the Oregon localities of this moth has extensive eroded badlands.

 Distribution